Meditation for May 1st, 2016

 They all come from garages.

-No one spends years at a conservatory anymore learning aninstrument from a world renown maestro.
+No one spends years at a conservatory anymore learning an instrument from a world-renowned maestro.

-No one will try and find the notes between notes,
+No one will try to find the notes between notes,

 The sound that hasn’t been heard before,